titulacion2021/Image-Classification-ResNet/README.md

 # Residual Neural Network for COVID-19 Classification with Bayesian Data Augmentation
 We implement a Residual Convolutional Neural Network (ResNet) for COVID-19 medical image (CXR) classification task.
-ResNet solves the vanishing gradient problem, allowing deeper networks constructions by adding more layers and making the algorithm easier to train.
-A dimensional reduction technique (PCA) is used for an efficient usage of the available computational resources.
+ResNet solves the vanishing gradient problem, allowing deeper networks constructions by adding more layers and making the algorithm easier to train, a dimensional reduction technique (PCA) is used for an efficient usage of the available computational resources.
-Moreover, data augmentation approach implemented enrich the data set by obtaining more images for the algorithm training, in consequence, nine hyperparameters were chosen related to model configurations and data augmentation operations.
+Moreover, data augmentation approach implemented, enrich the data set by obtaining more images for the algorithm training, in consequence, nine hyperparameters were chosen, related to model configurations and data augmentation operations.
 Hyperparameters were fixed using a Bayesian hyperparameter optimization approach, which allows to improve the model performance and accuracy.
-Experimental results showed that techniques applied to ResNet architecture helps to obtain good accuracy and training performance when a small data sets and limited computational resources are available.
+Experimental results showed that, these techniques applied to ResNet architecture helps to obtain good accuracy and training performance when a small data sets and limited computational resources are available.

 # Files
 You will find two .ipynb files.
 The 'Pre_processing.ipynb' is the code related to the whole data set preprocessing (*RGB2GRAY, RESIZE, CLAHE*).
 The second file 'COVID_19_Classifier.ipynb' is related to the processed images loading, Exploratory Data Analysis, Principal Component Analysis, Bayesian Optimization and the ResNet model with their final results.

 It is not necessary to run the first file, since the uploaded dataset images are already enhaced, however feel free to use this code to pre-process aditional chest-CXR images.
-The second file 'COVID_19_Classifier.ipynb' will load the whole data sets from a Google Drive directory so be sure to update the directories in the loading data section.
-In next sections you will see the Bayesian Hyperparameter optimization experiments.
-Finally the ResNet is presented with the optimal found hyperparameters.
+The second file 'COVID_19_Classifier.ipynb' will load the whole data sets from a Google Drive directory, so be sure to update the directories in the loading data section.
+In the next sections, you will see the Bayesian Hyperparameter optimization experiments.
+Finally, the ResNet is presented with the optimal found hyperparameters.

 # Data
 The original data was obtanined from Github (https://github.com/abzargar/COVID-Classifier/tree/master/dataset/original_images).However, the processed enhaced images are available in the folder DataSet and are splited in 70% for training, 15% for validation and 15% for testint.
 Hence, this folder contains the images related to the training (294 samples), validation (63 samples) and test set (63 samples).